-- ✅ CyberGhost VPN forces your traffic through HTTPS.
-HTTP sites are notoriously unsecure, which makes them a perfect target for trackers.
+- ✅ Our apps force your traffic through HTTPS .
+HTTP sites are notoriously unsecure, which makes them a perfect target for trackers.>

-- ✅ CyberGhost VPN uses military-grade encryption.
-This prevents criminals brute-forcing their way into your device and installing trackers.
+- ✅ CyberGhost VPN uses highly-secure VPN encryption .
+This prevents criminals from brute-forcing their way into your device and installing trackers.